 A cryptocurrency wallet is like an actual wallet.
 Just like people put cash in their wallets people put cryptocurrency into their virtual wallets.
 There are various types of wallets please read our in depth article on wallets for further explanation.

 A whale refers to a large buyer or seller.
 Since Bitcoin transactions are transparent people are able to view the amount of funds being moved sold or bought.
 These amounts can have an affect on the market since some whales move over $100 million dollars at a time.

+A white paper in actuality is supposed to be a technical authoritative report or guide that informs readers concisely about a particular topic.
+It is meant to help readers understand an issue, solve a problem, or make a decision.
 Most cryptocurrencies should have a white paper.
 This should not be a simple one page document.
 When the ICO boom happened many companies did not have white papers, some of them were simple one pagers, while others were simply written by an expert paid by the company doing an ICO.
 This is not investment advice but do not base everything especially in the cryptocurrency industry on a white paper.